 The example below is intended to help you compare the costs of investing in the fund with the costs of investing in other mutual funds.
 The example does not include fees and expenses associated with your variable annuity or variable life insurance contract.
 Had they been included, fees and expenses would have been higher.
-The example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods, and that you earn a 5% return each year.
-The example also assumes that the fund's operating expenses remain the same, except that it reflects the rate and duration of any fee waivers noted in the table above.
+The example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods, that you earn a 5% return each year, and that the fund's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 1 year 3 years 5 years 10 years

-Class I \$78 \$276 \$490 \$1,106
+Class I \$72 \$224 \$390 \$871

-Class II \$93 \$323 \$571 \$1,281
+Class II \$97 \$303 \$526 \$1,166